wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-6.md

 (3) __Rounds__

-There are five rounds.
-Each round needs an opening phrase.
+The game has five rounds.

-Each opening phrase should establish when the round occurs, and what is generally happening at the party.
+Work together to craft opening phrases for each round.
+The opening phrase should establish when during the party it occurs, and what the party looks like overall.

-Brainstorm opening phrases.

 Assign one phrase to each round.
 You may repeat phrases.

-The final round is when your wallflowers join or leave the party.
-Prefix this opening with `(Bloom)`
+The final round is when your wallflowers joins or leaves the party - prefix this round with `(Bloom)`.

 Example